Kavehrafie/dissertation/chapters/chapter3.md

 > This exhibition presents one thousand and one works of art from the past decade.
 Each speaks for its creator in its own way.
 Collectively, these works reflect long, deep-rooted traditions and the influence of ancient cultures.
 But they also move inevitably into the mainstream of contemporary art as it courses throughout the world, and help to break down the barriers of nationality, thus bringing nearer to realization the dream expressed in the exhibition's title: ONE WORLD THRU ART.[@greyPictureWindowWindow1975 p.
 252. Emphasis by Grey.]

 Grey's cultural activities aligned with America's broader Cold War engagement with Third World cultural landscapes.[See chapters "Abbey Weed Grey's Journey to the East" and "Forgotten Geographies of Artistic Diplomacy" in @gumpertModernismsIranianTurkish2019] Against this backdrop, the fortuitous encounter between Tanavoli and Grey proved timely, serving both the artist's career trajectory and the collector's cultural-political aspirations.

+> [!todo]  incorporate
+> Grey shared Queen Farah’s interest in collecting objects and token .. culture like carpets, handcrafts and… In the introduction to her memoir, Peter Chelkowski summarized Grey’s philosophy of collecting.
+“Though separated by language, culture, and continents, "One World Through Art," is the philosophy of Abby Grey, a belief she has demonstrated by collecting the art of Asia and displaying it to the western world,” writes Chelkowski.[ Chelowskin in Grey, XVI / Grey, The Picture Is the Window / the Window Is the Picture.]
+Grey avidly collected artworks of artists from the Global South.
+In particular, her collection contains “one of the most significant extant collections of Tanavoli’s oeuvre—nearly 80 works ranging from paintings, drawings, and prints, to jewelry, ceramics, and sculptures.”[ Balaghi, “Abby Weed Grey and Parviz Tanavoli.”]
+Tanavoli was indeed Grey’s trustee and personal envoy to acquire artworks and objects with cultural significance.
+Tanavoli brought Abbey to see the works of Iranian artists including Jazeh Tabatabai, Sohrab Sepehri, and Faramarz Pilaram, and gave her advice on what to purchase.[ Tanavoli was aware that Grey collection will shape the narrative of New Art in the West.
+Thus, in his advice, he promoted the works in line by a particular narrative of modern “Persian art”.
+The exclusion of certain figures is interesting like Yektai. ]

 The development of avant-garde art infrastructure in Iran progressed gradually through the mid-twentieth century, despite pioneering efforts to establish independent exhibition spaces since the late 1940s, starting by Āpādānā.[^21] As scholar Shiva Balaghi observes, "the gallery scene was still nascent, and there no museums dedicated to the exhibition of contemporary art" [@balaghiMemoryLocksCages2015 p.
 14].
 Beyond *Kaboud* and couple other venues, exhibition spaces still remained limited, with most institutions dependent on governmental funding.
 A significant indication of modern art's growing relationship with Iran's emergent financial class emerged when Bank Sāderāt, established following the nationalization of the British-owned Bank of Iran and the Middle East in 1952, became one of the new financial institutions of the post-Mossadegh period <!-- TODO : not sure about this source [Karshenas, _Oil, State and Industrialization in Iran_, 98–99] -->.
 Its unprecedented initiative to showcase avant-garde art marked the first such undertaking by an Iranian private banking institution.